 Caution.
-Do not clamp or occlude IN or OUT lines.
+Do not clamp or occlude the IN or OUT lines.
 This can cause line blockage and possible failure.

 - 9. Secure and dress the insertion site and catheter temporarily. - 10.
-Verify the catheter tip position by chest x-ray immediately after placement.
-X-ray examination must show the catheter located in the IVC with the distal end of the catheter parallel to the vena cava wall.
-If the catheter tip is malpositioned, reposition and reverify. - 11.
-The proximal radiopaque marker indicates the proximal end of the balloon.
-Ensure that the balloon resides completely in the vessel.
+If subclavian or jugular access is used, verify the catheter tip position by chest x-ray immediately after placement.
+The x-ray examination must show the catheter located in the right side of the mediastinum in the SVC with the distal end of the catheter parallel to the vena cava wall.
+The catheter distal tip must be positioned at a level above either the azygos vein or the carina of the trachea, whichever is better visualized.
+If the catheter tip is malpositioned, reposition and reverify.
+If femoral access is used, x-ray examination must show the catheter located in the IVC with the distal end of the catheter parallel to the vena cava wall.
+If the catheter tip is malpositioned, reposition and reverify.

+- 11. The proximal radiopaque marker indicates the proximal end of the balloon.
+Ensure that the balloon and proximal port reside completely in the vessel.
 If the catheter is malpositioned, reposition and reverify. - 12.
 Secure the catheter to the patient.
 Use the suture tab side wings as the primary suture site to minimize the risk of catheter migration. - 13.
 The ZOLL suture tab and clip can also be used as an additional attachment point.
 Ensure that the catheter body is secure and does not slide.